uros76/Controllino-with-Homeassistant/cloning.md

 --------------------------------------------
 --------------------------------------------
-Part 2 (burning the custom image to your SD card, this is done after you recieve your image from me).
+PART 2 (burning the custom image to your SD card, this is done after you recieve your image from me).
 Before proceding with image loading make sure you test the rPi if it boots up from Raspbian OS and if network works.
 If you followed above steps and rPi was working with fresh Raspberry OS then you are ok to proceed with below steps.
 If your hotspot rPi failed to load fresh Raspberry OS then you have hardware problem.
 Either the rPi board or Lora module is faulty in which case this guide cannot help you.